pgxn/rfcs/text/0003-meta-spec-v2.md

 A *purl* is a [String](#string) containing a valid package in the format defined by the [purl spec].
-All known [purl Types] **MAY** be used, as well as `pgxn` for PGXN packages and `postgres` for PostgreSQL core [contrib] or development packages.
+All known [purl Types] **MAY** be used, as well as `pgxn` for PGXN packages and `postgres` for PostgreSQL core [contrib], [procedural language], or development packages.
 Versions appearing after a `@` are valid but ignored.
 Some examples:

 *   `pkg:pgxn/pgtap`
 *   `pkg:postgres/pg_regress`